Mongrel.io User Documentation

 quote: The character used to wrap fields containing special characters like delimiters or line breaks.
 Defaults to double quote (

 ").
-For example,"first,name"allows a comma within the field.
 Set to empty string to disable quote handling entirely. -

 escape: Character used to include a quote character within a quoted field.
 Defaults to double quote (